-Documentation is maintained in the file of each provider agency specifying that the particular service(s) being provided under this Supported Employment-Individual service category is not otherwise available, without undue delay, to the individual under a program funded under Section 110 of the Rehabilitation Act of 1973, or under the Individuals with Disabilities Education Act (20 U.S.C.
-1401 et seq.).
+Documentation will be maintained in the file of each provider agency specifying that this service is not otherwise available under a program funded under section 110 of the Rehabilitation Act of 1973, or Individuals with Disabilities Education Act (20 U.S.C.
+1401 et seq.) for this participant."